mojombo/mustache.erl/README.md

 Working with Mustache means dealing with templates, views, and contexts.
 Templates contain HTML (or some other format) and Mustache tags that specify what data to pull in.
-A template can be either a string or a file (usually ending in .mustache).
+A template can be either a binary, a string or a file (usually ending in .mustache).
 Views are Erlang modules that can define functions that are called and provide the data for the template tags.
-A context is an Erlang dict that contains the current context from which tags can pull data.
+A context is an Erlang map that contains the current context from which tags can pull data.
 A few examples will clarify how these items interact.

 NOTE: This is alpha software.
 Do not use it in production without extensive testing.
 The API may change at any time.
 It still lacks some of the features